scope-lab-vu/deep-nn-car/README.md

 # Important Links

-Components and assembly of DeepNnCar can be found at: [Components and Assembly](https://github.com/scope-lab-vu/deep-nn-car/wiki/Components-and-Assembly)
+Components and assembly of DeepNNCar can be found at: [Components and Assembly](https://github.com/scope-lab-vu/deep-nn-car/wiki/Components-and-Assembly)

-Configuring the server and client can be performed by following the instructions at [Configuring server and client](https://github.com/scope-lab-vu/deep-nn-car/wiki/Configuring-the-Server-and-Client)
+Configuring the server and client setup for DeepNNCar can be performed by following the instructions at [Configuring server and client](https://github.com/scope-lab-vu/deep-nn-car/wiki/Configuring-the-Server-and-Client)

 Some Safety features implemented on DeepNNCar are discussed in: [DeepNNCar Safety Features](https://github.com/scope-lab-vu/deep-nn-car/wiki/DeepNNCar-features)